GuinevereOne/Guinevere/README.md

 From now on, you communicate with `localhost:${Core.corePort}`.
 Post a `query` event with your text query, and receive either an `answer` event or an `error` event.
 Query will accept extra data, and this will be passed through all the way to the answer, so that you may serve multiple clients through one connection (eg. a chat bot).

+You can also listen for the `"message"` event on the coreEmitter.
+Filter for messages directed at you (or "any"), and send messages to Discord / the Console by emitting a new Message.
+Make sure you pass it a valid InterfaceMessage.

 # Modules